darqos/darqos/doc/terminal.rst

 Functions
 ---------

-The Terminal Service is repsonsible for providing several crucial functions of the user interface.
+The Terminal Service is responsible for providing several crucial functions of the user interface.
 In 1st Edition, these will be:

 New